alien1403/Multi-Camera-Intersection-Surveillance/README.md

 # Multi-Camera Intersection Surveillance

 A fully automatic computer vision pipeline for multi-camera analysis of urban intersections.
-Built for the *Beyond One View* project at the University of Bucharest, Faculty of Mathematics and Computer Science.

 ---